codeswitcher0/lj2dw-filters/README.md

 The program will only do three friends in succession, then pause to wait for the user to press return.
 This is to allow you to catch errors and abort (control-C) in what could be a catastrophic process, if you've done it wrong and it applies to a huge number of accounts.

+To call:
+./uploadtodwconsole.pl -batch consolecommandfile -config configfile

+Example:
+./uploadtodwconsole.pl -batch addmyfriends.txt -config config.txt

 # You Should Know

 • This system of scripts only adds permissions, it doesn't ever take them away.
 Thus it does not fully sync filters, it only grants matching permissions.

 • At this moment, all calls wget makes to DW use the awful --no-check-certificate option, which is a security problem if you're worried MITM attacks.
 Your machine, if it has a newer version of wget installed, might not need that option, and you can delete it.

+• Don't be confused: the batch file that batchfriendgrant.pl uses is not the same batch file that uploadtodwconsole.pl uses.
+The former is your list of username pairs (LJ|DW) of friends you want to grant permissions to on DW.
+The latter is the batch of commands that batchfriendgrant.pl makes.
+(You could also make such a thing by hand if you wanted to.
+It will throw any commands you want against the DW server, valid or not.)

 # License